-For years, cloud gaming has existed as little more than a novelty.
-While some would find success for a few years, most notably OnLive, such services were generally held back by two things: a lack of the infrastructure for the backend, and the user's own internet connection.
-For cloud gaming to finally catch on and be seen as a viable alternative to dedicated hardware, you'll need a company that can supply answers to both these problems, as well as wield the money (and insanity) needed to enter the video game industry with the intent of competing with "The Big Three."
-Naturally, at the end of the 2010s, there was only one company that satisfied all of these requirements.
+For years, Cloud Gaming has existed as little more than a novelty.
+While some ventures would find moderate success for a few years, most notably OnLive, such services were generally held back by two things: a lack of the infrastructure for the backend, and the user's own internet connection.
+For cloud gaming to finally catch on and be seen as a viable alternative to dedicated hardware, you'll need a company that can supply answers to both these problems, as well as wield the money (and insanity) required to enter the video game industry with the intent of competing with "The Big Three."
+Naturally, at the end of the 2010s, there was only one company that satisfied all of these requirements; Google (or rather Alphabet).

-Google Stadia is Google's entry into the gaming industry, competing with Sony's PlayStation Now and Microsoft's xCloud services.
-As a cloud gaming service, games played on Stadia are processed and rendered on Google's servers and sent to player's chosen device, with the players only requiring an Internet connection and their devices to support the Google Chrome browser or run ChromeOS.
-Any USB controller works with Stadia, though there does exist a dedicated Stadia controller that connects directly to the data center where the players' game is running, thus helping to reduce input latency.
+Google Stadia was Google's entry into the gaming industry, competing with Sony's PlayStation Now and Microsoft's xCloud services.
+As a cloud gaming service, games played on Stadia were processed and rendered on Google's servers and sent to player's chosen device, with the players only requiring an Internet connection and their devices to support the Google Chrome browser or run ChromeOS.
+Any USB controller worked with Stadia, though there does exist a dedicated Stadia controller that would connect directly to the data center where the players' game was running, thus helping to reduce input latency.

-Stadia has two tiers: a "free" level that limits streaming to 1080p resolutions, and a subscription-based "pro" tier that allows streaming rates up to 4K resolution, access to library of free and reduced price games.
-Since April 2020, new Stadia users receive temporary access to Stadia Pro features.note
+Stadia had two tiers: a "free" level that limited streaming to 1080p resolutions, and a subscription-based "pro" tier that allowed streaming rates up to 4K resolution, access to library of free and reduced price games.
+Starting in April 2020, new Stadia users received temporary access to Stadia Pro features.note

 Stadia was quickly met with skepticism by the public.
-Google's history of abandoning products and services that aren't instantly successful raised questions about the platform's long-term prospects, especially since breaking into the video game industry demands a large amount of investment.
-And while the technology to make cloud gaming work had vastly improved since its introduction with the launch of OnLive in 2010, it was still a largely unproven system with its own unique issues.
-The business model was also heavily criticized; over a decade of Netflix had conditioned people to expect any streaming service to only ask for a subscription fee, so having to buy each game piecemeal was not appreciated.
-Poor communication with the marketing didn't help, as many people thought the Stadia Pro subscription was required to access the service on top of the need for individual purchases.
+Google's history of abandoning products and services that aren't instantly successful raised questions about the platform's long-term prospects, especially since breaking into the video game industry as a platform holder demands a large amount of investment.
+And while the technology to make cloud gaming work had vastly improved since its introduction with the launch of OnLive in 2010, it was still a largely unproven system with its own unique issues, especially the fact that the service worked best with exceptionally high internet speeds, something not everyone has easy access to.
+The business model was also heavily criticised; over a decade of Netflix had conditioned people to expect any streaming service to only ask for a subscription fee, so having to buy each game piecemeal, and at full price, was not appreciated.
+Poor communication with the marketing didn't help, as many people thought the Stadia Pro subscription was mandatory to access the service, when that was never true, on top of the need for individual purchases.

+Stadia also had a crippling lack of exclusive games, with only five games ever made as full exclusives for the platform (not including timed exclusives), with pretty much all of the games shown in advertisements being multiplatform releases, meaning the platform never had a true Killer App.
 Google attempted to build confidence in Stadia by founding two of their own in-house development studios, collectively known as Stadia Games and Entertainment.
 They also hired two industry veterans — Jade Raymond (known largely for work on Assassin's Creed) and Shannon Studstill (former head of Santa Monica Studios) — and placed them in charge of the new studios.
 However, in February 2021, Google announced the closure of Stadia Games and Entertainment and their shift in focus to securing more third-party support for the platform.
-The studios were active for less than two years and were unable to release any games in that time.
+The studios were active for less than two years and were unable to announce, let alone release a single game in that time.
 This put even more doubt on Stadia's viability and Google's general ambitions in the gaming market.